Configure Amazon DynamoDB triggers with AWS Lambda

 Amazon DynamoDB is a fully managed NoSQL database service, built for highly scalable systems.

 DynamoDB Streams enable event-driven programming with AWS Lambda to define triggers in order to augment your database behavior or implement 3rd-party integrations.

-In this Lab, we will learn how to process batches of DynamoDB updates with a Lambda Function.
-As a simple example, we will use Python to create and sync generated fields.
+In this Lab, you will learn how to process batches of DynamoDB updates with a Lambda Function.
+As a simple example, Python is used to create and sync generated fields.
 The same mechanism could be used to store operations logs, send SNS notifications, synchronize 3rd-party services, or any custom logic.

 Alex is an Italian Software Engineer with a great passion for web technologies and music.